zhenyao-sun/zhenyao-sun.github.io/index.md

 ## Slides

 * On the regularisation of reaction-diffusion equations by Wight-Fisher white noise
+  * The 18th workshop on Markov Processes and Related Topics, Tianjin University, July-Aug 2023
   * Seminar on discrete probability and related problem, Sichuan University, June-July 2023
   * Probability Seminar, Peking University, May 2023
   * Workshop on SPDEs and Related Fields, Yanqi Lake Beijing Institute of Mathematical Sciences and Application, April 2023

 * [Subcritical superprocesses conditioned on non-extinction](Files/Qprocess.pdf)
   * The 8th workshop on branching Markov processes and related topics, Peking University, Aug 2022.